edublancas/edublancas.github.io/index.md

 author_profile: true
 ---

 Hi, this is Eduardo.
-I'm pursuing a **M.S in Data Science at Columbia University**, sponsored by Fulbright and CONACYT.
-Currently working as Research Assistant in [Professor Liam Paninki's Lab](http://grossmancenter.columbia.edu/) in the Neuroscience and Statistics department.
-I'm interested in **Machine Learning, Bayesian Inference and Computational Neuroscience.**
+I am currently a Data Scientist at Fidelity Investments.
+Before that, I obtained a **M.S in Data Science at Columbia University**, sponsored by Fulbright and CONACYT where I worked as Research Assistant in [Professor Liam Paninki's Lab](http://grossmancenter.columbia.edu/) in the Neuroscience and Statistics department.

-Before Moving to NY, I did the **Applied Statistics** program at **UNAM-IIMAS** and served as *Lead Backend Engineer* at [Krieger](https://krieger.mx/) in Mexico City.
+Before moving to NYC, I did the **Applied Statistics** program at **UNAM-IIMAS** and worked as *Lead Backend Engineer* at [Krieger](https://krieger.mx/) in Mexico City.

 I also spent a wonderful time in Chicago.
 I was a **Data Science Fellow** in the [Center for Data Science and Public Policy](http://dsapp.org/) at **University of Chicago** where I worked on Data Science projects applied to [urban revitalization](http://dssg.uchicago.edu/2015/08/13/infonavit-abandonment.html).